svaksha/aksh/Agam/guide_phd.md

 ## Quotes
 + Prof. Randy Pausch from the [Randy Pausch Last Lecture: Achieving Your Childhood Dreams](https://www.youtube.com/watch?v=ji5_MqicxSo):
     + Experience is what you get when you didnt get what you wanted!
     + Be prepared : __Luck__ is where __preparation__ meets __opportunity__.
 + “Let me tell you the secret that has led me to my goal.
 My strength lies solely in my tenacity.” - Louis Pasteur.
 + Focus on the results, and you'll never make progress.
 Focus on the progress, and you'll see results.
 + Learn what counts, and only do what counts (time management).
 + If you can dream it, you can do it!
++ Life is not perfect, so dont be a perfectionist!
+Perfect is the enemy of the good!
 + (not a quote): the result from: http://myidp.sciencecareers.org/
-+ Perfect is the enemy of the good!